 The Electric Vehicle (EV) market is booming.
-As more and more consumers and businesses take advantage of the technology, unit sales are increasing with figures reported for 2018 of 2.1m EV’s delivered and for 2019, stats suggest that there will be plug-in sales of 3.2 million light vehicles and 140 thousand heavy vehicles.
+As more and more consumers and businesses take advantage of the technology, unit sales are increasing with figures for vehicles and the charging infrastructure required growing exponentially.
+IoT cellular connectivity is now playing a key role in bringing the EV eco-system to life.

 The increasing figures of EVs means one thing – the need for the right amount of charging stations – whether at home, at work or in publicly accessible areas for on-the-go electric top-up.
 The growing network of charging points is being provided by a number of providers and software platform developers, all driving to create global standards, highly efficient delivery solutions and loyalty programmes to ensure repeat visits.
 In turn, the networks need to be connected – enabling operators to monitor performance and maintenance of the hardware together with the monetisation of the charge points with automated billing and usage management.
 In many cases, operators are turning to the flexibility, security and cost-effectiveness of cellular IoT connectivity – enabling secure communication with a dedicated 3G/4G SIM for the charging point.

 The EV eco-system demands reliability - from its infrastructure and its communication platforms

 For EV charge point operators (CPO’s), the rapid deployment of new installations comes with its own challenges – planning constraints, ease of access, and on a technical level, the need for secure two-way connectivity.